Basic Vegetable Stock

-- 1-2 onion just the ends and the skins
+- 1-2 onion ends and the skins only

-- 4 cloves garlic just the ends and the skins
+- 4 cloves garlic ends and the skins only

 - about 1 c total celery the bulbous part you don't eat and the leaves, chopped coarsely

 - 1/2-1 cup total carrots tops and tips

 - about 2 cups total potatoes and other root vegetables: skins and some coarsely chopped root or tubers

 To make 1 quart of stock Use a combined total of about 4 cups of mixed veggie scraps.
 Combine all food scraps, very loosely chopped, in to a 2-quart pan with enough water to cover, at least 1-quart plus a cup.
 Bring to a boil.
 Simmer for 20 minutes.
 Strain well.
 Yep, it’s that easy.

 To freeze Let stock cool.
 Pour into a freezer bag.
 Remove the air and seal.
 Label the bag with your stock ingredients.
 Stores well in the freezer for a year.
 Some folks like to freeze individual portions in ice cube trays!
-(Freeze, then store in a freezer bag.)
+(Freeze cubes and then store in a freezer bag.)

 To can for refrigerator storage Pour hot stock in to a clean mason jar.
 Lid the jar, and as it cools it will seal.
 Label the jar with your stock ingredients.
 Store in the refrigerator.
 Use within a month.